THRASTRO/sofa.js/docs/iau.tttdb.md

-   adopted solar-system ephemeris, and can be obtained by numerical integration, by interrogating a precomputed time ephemeris or by evaluating a model such as that implemented in the SOFA function iauDtdb.
+   adopted solar-system ephemeris, and can be obtained by numerical integration, by interrogating a precomputed time ephemeris or by evaluating a model such as that implemented in the SOFA function [iauDtdb][1].
 The quantity is dominated by an annual term of 1.7 ms amplitude.

 3) TDB is essentially the same as Teph, the time argument for the JPL